Learning Contact Dynamics through Touching: Action-conditional Graph Neural Networks for Robotic Peg Insertion: EXPERIMENT

-where $\hat{\bm{p}}_t$/$\hat{\bm{q}}_t$ and $\bm{p}_t$/$\bm{q}_t$ are the predicted and ground truth tool body position/quaternion, and $T$ is the rollout length.
-The denominator can be considered as the RMSE of a prediction model that always predicts zero state changes.
-We sample 4k trajectories, each consisting of 100 consecutive steps from the test set, to compute the multi-step position and orientation RSME.
+\paragraph{Accuracy evaluation}To evaluate the accuracy of tool motion prediction, we calculate the 100-step (10s real-world time) RMSE between predicted and ground-truth trajectories; and one-step errors for F/T precision evaluation.
+Since the absolute values of state changes are small, we also calculate the relative multi-step errors by dividing the absolute values with the accumulated state changes over the rollout.
+We sample 4k trajectories from the test set, each consisting of 100 consecutive steps, to compute the multi-step position and orientation RSME.
 Prediction sequences are generated by iteratively feeding the model's output as the next input.
-For single-step F/T prediction error analysis, 40k transitions are used.
+One-step F/T prediction errors are calculated from 40k transitions.
 Table~\ref{tab:accuracy_compare} summarizes the quantitative results.
-Our model achieves a 100-step RMSE of approximately 3.18$\,\mathrm{mm}$ (22.31$\,\%$) in position and 0.866$\,\mathrm{rad}$ (19.85$\,\%$) in orientation, both representing a more than 50$\,\%$ reduction compared to Mujoco.
-At the same time, the one-step F/T prediction errors are also substantially lower, with 0.92$\,\mathrm{N}$ in force and 0.038$\,\mathrm{Nm}$ in torque.
+Our model achieves a 100-step RMSE of approximately 3.18$\,\mathrm{mm}$ (16.04$\,\%$) in position and 0.866$\,\mathrm{deg}$ (12.09$\,\%$) in orientation, both representing a more than 50$\,\%$ reduction compared to MuJoCo.
+While less precise than our model, the simple action-augmented FIGNet (FIGNet+) still outperforms MuJoCo, consistent with the findings in~\cite{conf/iclr/AllenRL0SBP23}.
+Concurrently, our model achieves substantial lower F/T prediction errors than both baselines, with 0.663$\,\mathrm{N}$ in force and 0.025$\,\mathrm{Nm}$ in torque.
 This accuracy is also evident in Fig.~\ref{fig:prediction_random_compare}, where predicted values closely follow the ground truth.
-The multi-step absolute RSME comparison is illustrated in Fig.~\ref{fig:rmse_compare}, while Fig.~\ref{fig:prediction_random_compare} and Fig.~\ref{fig:prediction_snapshots_random} provides qualitative examples of the tool pose and F/T predictions. \paragraph{Action distribution shift} In the simulation experiments, we show that our model is robust to action distribution shifts.
-To further validate this in real-world experiments, we evaluate the model on data collected by a hand-coded peg insertion controller, resulting in actions that differ from the training data.
-One example trajectory is shown in Fig.~\ref{fig:prediction_compare_mpc}, where the model's high accuracy in both tool pose and F/T prediction can be qualitatively observed.
-Notably, the model also captures the discontinuities that occur when contacts engage and disengage.
+The error comparison along the time step is illustrated in Fig.~\ref{fig:rmse_compare}, while Fig.~\ref{fig:prediction_random_compare} and Fig.~\ref{fig:prediction_snapshots_random} provides qualitative examples of the tool pose and F/T predictions. \paragraph{Action distribution shift} In practical peg insertion tasks, such as those involving standardized electrical connectors, object geometries and physical properties (e.g., friction) are typically known and exhibit limited variation.
+Therefore, the model's robustness to out-of-distribution actions represents a more practical value.
+In the simulation experiments, we show that our model is robust to change in action distribution.
+To further validate this in real-world experiments, we evaluate the model on data collected with two additional control policies, i.e., a hand-coded peg insertion controller and a controller that moves the tools around the slot's perimeter in circular paths, mimicking the hole searching motion.
+Details of these policies are described in Appendix~\ref{app:control_policies}.
+The performed actions vastly differ from the training data (see Fig.\ref{fig:action_distribution}).
+With each policy, 20k steps of real-world interactions are sampled for evaluation.
+Figure~\ref{fig:ood_action_error}, summarizes the results, showing only a slight increase in motion prediction errors under OOD actions.
+Notably, the motion errors are the highest during the expert peg insertion trajectories.
+This is expected, as small prediction errors in the $xy$-plane during peg insertion lead to large deviations in the $z$-axis.
+Despite this, one-step force-torque prediction remains accurate across both trajectory types.
+Fig.~\ref{fig:prediction_compare_mpc} illustrates a sample peg insertion trajectory, qualitatively demonstrating the model's high prediction accuracy, including the ability to capture the discontinuities during contact (dis)engagement.
+While FIGNet+ achieves motion prediction accuracy comparable to our model, its F/T predictions are the least accurate.
+This suggests that the action-conditional graph layers in our model are particularly effective in capturing the relationship between control inputs and force-torque responses.
+The reduced torque error observed in the baselines may be attributed to the low magnitude of applied torque in these trajectories.